analogjs/analog/apps/docs-app/docs/experimental/sfc/index.md

 </template>
 ```

-## Using SFCs as Content Files
+## Using SFCs as Interactive Content Files

-You can also create content files with front matter within the `src/content` folder using the Analog SFC format by using the `.agx` extension instead of `.analog`.
-This provides an experience similar to `.mdx` for authoring content:
+You can also create content files with frontmatter within the `src/content` folder using the Analog SFC format by using the `.agx` extension instead of `.analog`.
+This provides an experience similar to MDX for authoring content:

 ```html
 ---